valueflows/valueflows/mkdocs/docs/specification/model-text.md

 A RecipeFlow defines either an input or output to a RecipeProcess, and/or a clause of a RecipeExchange.
 RecipeProcesses and RecipeExchanges can be combined into one recipe if desired.
 A RecipeFlow through its Action defines how it will affect the (resource of the) ResourceSpecification.
 If it defines a ProcessSpecification stage, then the flow expects a resource at that stage of production.

+#### vf:Recipe

+A Recipe defines a way to easily tie all the RecipeProcesses needed to create an output.
+If your Recipes have only one RecipeProcess, you may not need Recipe.

+#### vf:RecipeGroup

+A RecipeGroup makes it easy to include more than one output from more than Recipe in one Plan.

 ### Flows in motion: Planning

 Planning can be done with or without recipes.
 And planning is not always done, sometimes the economic activity is only observed, depending on the use case.
 This section is about operational planning, proesses and agreements that are intended to be executed in this lowest level of detail.
-More info at [Planning concepts](../concepts/plan.md).
+More info at [Planning concepts](../concepts/plan.md) and [Generation of Plans](../../concepts/recipes#generation-of-plans).

 #### vf:Plan